vetchium/spec/vetchium.md

 - **Endorsements**: Colleagues can endorse each other for job applications.

 #### F. User Blocking and Unblocking
 - **Blocking a User**: A Hub User can block another Hub User at any time.
 The blocked user is not notified.
+Blocking is intended to prevent unwanted interactions.
     - **Immediate Effects**:
-        - If the blocker and the blocked user were following each other, both follow connections are immediately severed and are not automatically restored upon unblocking.
+        - If the blocker and the blocked user were following each other, both follow connections are immediately severed.
-        - If they were colleagues, the colleague connection is removed and is not automatically restored upon unblocking.
+        - If they were colleagues, the colleague connection is removed.
+        - These connections are not automatically restored upon unblocking.
     - **Interaction Restrictions**:
+        - **Viewing Content**: Both users can still view each other's profiles and public posts.
+Blocking is not a cloaking mechanism.
+        - **Mutual Interaction Block**: To prevent targeted harassment, the interaction block is mutual.
+Neither the blocker nor the blocked user can:
-        - Neither user can follow the other again.
+            - Follow the other user.
-        - Neither user can send a colleague request to the other.
+            - Send a colleague request to the other user.
-        - The blocked user cannot view the blocker's profile, posts, or comments, and vice-versa.
-        - The blocked user cannot comment on or reply to the blocker's posts.
+            - Comment on or reply to the other user's posts.
+            - Upvote or downvote the other user's posts or comments.
 - **Unblocking a User**:
-    - A user can unblock another user at any time.
+    - A user can unblock another user at any time from their settings.
     - **Effects**:
-        - The block is lifted, allowing both users to view each other's profiles and posts again.
+        - The mutual interaction block is lifted.
-        - They can now follow each other and send colleague requests.
+        - Both users are now able to follow each other, send colleague requests, and interact with each other's content again.
-        - Past follows, colleague connections, or interactions are not automatically restored.
+        - Past follows, colleague connections, or other interactions are not automatically restored.

 ---